Establishing a European Security and Defence Union

 - Urges the EU and its Member States to take concrete actions, based on federalist principles, to move towards the creation of a real European Defence Union;

-- Calls for the European Union to establish by all means the notion that a military attack on one Member State is a military attack on all Member States;
+- Calls for the European Union to establish unambiguously the notion that a military attack on one Member State is a military attack on all Member States, and every Member State has the inalienable right to defend their territory;

-- Encourages strengthening of the European defence and security cooperation, including in the fields of civilian crisis management, space and responding to cyber and hybrid threats;
+- Encourages the EU institutions to include in the priorities of the future European Security and Defence Union the fields of civilian crisis management, space defence and responding to cyber and hybrid threats;

-- Demands that the Union commits to the limitation, disarmament and non-proliferation of nuclear weapons both within Europe and globally, and commits to the existing nuclear weapons, stationed in Europe as part of NATO nuclear sharing, to be under the joint European Defence Force umbrella;
+- Demands that the Union commits to the limitation, disarmament and non-proliferation of nuclear weapons according to the Non-Proliferation Treaty of 1970, and commits to the existing nuclear weapons in Europe to be under the joint European Defence Union;

-- Calls for the establishment of a common strategic culture, based on an operative common foreign policy, and respect of the current national strategic cultures;
+- Calls for the establishment of a common strategic culture, based on an operative common foreign policy;